-The only resource necessary for the operation of this system is a probabilistic bilingual dictionary covering the data that needs to be aligned.
+As stated earlier, the only resource necessary for the operation of this system is a probabilistic bilingual dictionary covering the data that needs to be aligned.
 For the bilingual alignment step, such a bilingual dictionary is produced as a byproduct of the training of the SMT backend and therefore available.
 For the monolingual alignment step, the required probabilistic dictionary is generated by simply listing each unique token seen in the source-language data in the TM as translating only as itself with probability 1.

-2.3.
+2.4.
 Statistical Machine Translation Backend

-Once the matching step is completed, we have identified the parts of the input sentence for which translations will be extracted from the TM suggestions, as well as the parts that need to be translated from scratch.
+Once the matching step is completed, we have identified and marked-up the parts of the input sentence for which translations will be extracted from the TM suggestions, as well as the parts that need to be translated from scratch.
 The lengths of the non-translated segments vary depending on the FMS, but are in general relatively short (one to three tokens).
-In the system presented in this paper, we explore two approaches to handling the translation of these outstanding fragments.